-- Charities that receive less than \$500,000 in annual contributions, an audit or review is optional; - Charities that receive at least \$500,000 but less than \$1 million in annual contributions, the financial statement must be reviewed or audited by an independent CPA; and, - Charities that receive \$1 million or more in annual contributions, the financial statement must be audited by an independent CPA.
+- Charities that receive less than \$500,000 in annual contributions, a compilation, audit, or review is optional: - Charities that receive at least \$500,000 but less than \$1 million in annual contributions, the financial statement must be reviewed or audited by an independent CPA; and, - Charities that receive \$1 million or more in annual contributions, the financial statement must be audited by an independent CPA.

-The bill also requires that audits must be prepared in accordance with generally accepted auditing standards, by an independent certified public accountant, and that reviews must be prepared in according with the Statements on Standards for Accounting and Review Services by an independent certified public accountant.
+The bill also requires that audits must be prepared in accordance with generally accepted auditing standards, by an independent CPA, and that reviews must be prepared in according with the Statements on Standards for Accounting and Review Services by an independent CPA.
 Audited and reviewed financial statements must be accompanied by a report signed and prepared by the CPA that performed the audit or review.